ExilProductions/WindowEvader/README.md

 Just run the `WindowEvader.exe` file.
 You can build it yourself using the provided solution file.

+## Tweaking the Behavior

+If you want to change how the windows react, you can edit the `Program.cs` file and change these values at the top:

+*   `ProximityThreshold`: This is how close your mouse has to be to a window to make it move.
+A smaller number means you have to get closer.
+*   `BaseMoveDistance`: This is the base distance the window will jump away.
+*   `UpdateIntervalMilliseconds`: This controls how often the program checks your mouse position.
+A lower number will make the movements smoother, but will use a bit more CPU.

+After changing the values, you'll need to rebuild the project.

 ## How to stop it

 The program runs in the background without a visible window.
 To stop it, you can run the `kill_window_evader.bat` script located in the `Scripts` folder.